 – Regional Physical Variations - noses; eye color; body shape & size; and

-– Reality check on Genetics and Group Behavior
+– Reality check on Old Science, New Genetics and Racial Categories

 – significant human differences are explained through __ __ __ __ __ __ __!